September 2010

 Screen printing standard maximum print area, full size: 11’’x12’’ (due to vellum page sizes only), chest size: 4’’x4’’, pants: 4’’x24’’

-If you any questions about this information or how to convert your art for best use please leave a comment below.
-This site is watched from 9am-6pm daily.
+If you any questions about this information or how to convert your art for best use please contact wayne@cnyapparel.com.